Log-concave Density Estimation with Independent Components: Computational experiments

 \section{Computational experiments}

-In this section, we demonstrate the performance of the log-concave independent components estimator (LC-IC, \cref{alg: main algo}) on simulated as well as real data. \cref{subsec: gaussian comparison tests} compares the estimation errors and runtimes of LC-IC with those of usual log-concave MLE on simulated multivariate normal data. \cref{subsec: split-r-results} assesses the effect of the sample splitting proportions between the two tasks: estimation of $\eigmat$ ($M$ samples) and estimation of the marginals ($N$ samples).
-Finally, \cref{subsec: mixtures} combines LC-IC with the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} to estimate mixtures of densities from real data -- the Wisconsin breast cancer dataset \cite{misc_breast_cancer_wisconsin_(diagnostic)_17}.
+In this section, we demonstrate the performance of the log-concave independent components estimator (LC-IC, \Cref{alg: main algo}) on simulated as well as real data. \Cref{subsec: gaussian comparison tests} compares the estimation errors and runtimes of LC-IC with those of usual multivariate log-concave MLE {and the LogConICA algorithm of }\citet{samworth2012independent}, on simulated data. \Cref{subsec: split-r-results} assesses the effect of the sample splitting proportions between the two tasks: estimation of $\eigmat$ ($M$ samples) and estimation of the marginals ($N$ samples). {We also test the case of no sample splitting.} Finally, \Cref{subsec: mixtures} combines LC-IC with the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} to estimate mixtures of densities from real data -- the Wisconsin breast cancer dataset \cite{misc_breast_cancer_wisconsin_(diagnostic)_17}.